 Reflux is caused by a weak cardia (the elastic-like muscle at the entry to the stomach that normally prevents liquids from being pushed back up).
 All babies are born with a weak cardia as it’s not yet fully developed.
 It doesn’t close properly, allowing gastric acid and food to go back up the food pipe.

 It can be difficult to distinguish reflux from vomiting, but it’s important not to get the two confused.
-Vomiting involves a larger amount of sick which is projected forcefully, and when vomiting occurs frequently, it slows down weight
+Vomiting involves a larger amount of sick which is projected forcefully, and when vomiting occurs frequently, it slows down weight gain.

 As long as baby is putting on weight normally, reflux is harmless and you and baby simply have to bear with it.

 Reflux can cause breathing or digestive problems such as oesophagitis (inflammation of the inner lining of the oesophagus caused by the reflux of acids).
 It can also lead to recurrent breathing infections or ear, nose and throat infections, particularly when the regurgitations take place during sleep, when baby is lying down.

 If baby becomes bluish or pale when regurgitating, suddenly limp after a feed, regurgitates traces of blood or regurgitates frequently after feeds or during sleep, you should consult a doctor.

 Baby needs to be calm and in a quiet setting during feeding.
 Place your baby in a half-sitting position, not lying down, even if you’re breastfeeding.
 Also, make sure you don’t overfeed.